MustafaBiyikli/SMAQ/README.md

     - Real-Time Software / WebApp Backend & Frontend / AndroidApp / Casing Drawings & Renders / Software Instructions
 -   [Katarzyna Lenard](https://github.com/KasiaLenard)
     - Real-Time Software / WebApp Backend & Frontend / AndroidApp / Social Media / Software Instructions

+## Hosted Website

+Vist SMAQ WebApp on: <b>http://ec2-3-133-80-126.us-east-2.compute.amazonaws.com:8000/</b>
+Data you see here is randomly generated up to 1 hour as it is in development, however, the working principle is the same.
+You can have an idea of how SMAQ works without having to clone our repository.

 ## Follow us on Social Media